sezanzeb/JsPlot3D/README.md

 - make it easy to use as a framework and make a doku for it
 - csvplot: display the colums that the csv contains in index.html to make selecting the column indices easier
 - add some type checking for the functions to make debugging easier
+- create setters and maybe move some of the constructor parameters to those (e.g. colors)
+- increase redrawing performance, e.g. by not recreating the basic mesh everytime but rather manipulating the vertices (important for animations by doing timed redraws)